Documentation Home

 Replication from newer sources to older replicas might be possible, but is generally not supported.
 This is due to a number of factors:

 • Binary log format changes.
 The binary log format can change between major releases.
 While we attempt to maintain backward compatibility, this is not always possible.
-A source might also have optional features enabled that are not understood by older replicas, such as binary log transaction compression, where the resulting compressed transaction payloads cannot be read by a replica at a release before MySQL 8.0.20.
+A source might also have optional features enabled that are not understood by older replicas, such as binary log transaction compression, where the resulting compressed transaction payloads cannot be read by a replica from a release prior to MySQL 8.0.20.

-This also has significant implications for upgrading replication servers; see Section 19.5.3, “Upgrading a Replication Topology”, for more information.
+This also has significant implications for upgrading replication servers; see Section 19.5.3, “Upgrading or Downgrading a Replication Topology”, for more information.

 • SQL incompatibilities.
 You cannot replicate from a newer source to an older replica using statement-based replication if the statements to be replicated use SQL features available on the source but not on the replica.